064678147/rnabrowser/README.md

 # Flask instructions
-- cd to flask/
+- install virtualenv, create your own virtualenv
+MAKE SURE YOU DON'T CHECK THIS VIRTUALENV INTO THE REPO
-- activate virtual env: windows run venv/Scripts/activate
+- activate your virtualenv
-- linux run source venv/bin/activate
+- run pip install -r requirements.txt
-- python helloworld.py
+- python server.py